 3. If your child loves animals

-Maryland Zoo in Baltimore: Big changes are coming to the Maryland Zoo in Baltimore this year too!
-Construction on the new African Journey habitat is well underway.
-When the project is completed, the elephant, giraffe, and lion habitats will have expanded and visitors will be able to get even closer to the animals.
+Maryland Zoo in Baltimore: Big changes came to the Maryland Zoo in Baltimore this year too!
+Construction on the new African Journey habitat finished up and the new African Journey is simply jaw-droppingly good.
 Plus, did you hear that the Maryland Zoo in Baltimore has two new polar bears?
 If your kid loves animals, this is the perfect gift to give this year (and seriously.. the Maryland Zoo is probably one of our favorite places ever).

 National Aquarium: This gem in the Inner Harbor is another one of our family’s favorite destinations.
 There is just something super cool about descending into the Black Tip Reef, seeing the sharks and giant rays swimming past.
 Or, checking out the dolphin training area, or the jellyfish… or the crocodiles.
 I could go on.